SeawfTag/qwerty/README.md

 # Web-Screamer
 Jeff come back !
+When victim click on fack image of recapchat, that activ nav and we can run sound !

 ## Customize
 - Change redirection url in `index.html`.
+- Change redirection timer in `index.html`.